danimagb/api-client/README.md

 Inside that directory there are 4 go packages defined:

-### form3
+### client

 This is the entrypoint for the Api client usage.
-It allows the creation of a Form3 Client with possibility to define some options.
+It allows the creation of a Client with possibility to define some options.
 This is accomplished implementing the options pattern.
 It has specific client implementations that are built during the client creation.
 E.g: Accounts

 ### core